Madison, WI Real Estate

 New Homes

-The number of homes listed in March (283) rose by 70 compared to February, a 32.86% change.
-Compared to March 2023, the number of new listings decreased by 6, a -2.07% year-over-year change.
+The number of homes listed in January (200) rose by 120 compared to December, a 150% change.
+Compared to January 2024, the number of new listings increased by 23, a 12.99% year-over-year change.

 Newly Listed Homes are the total count of homes that have been listed within the market area during the most recent month, as reported in the MLS system(s) operating in the market area.